DARK-art108/TechBlog/content/posts/2020-5-8--Rxjava/index.md

                 }

                 override fun onSubscribe(d: Disposable) {
-                //Once the user subscribed the mainthread he will start getting the info which is the unixtime.
+                //Once the user subscribed the mainthread he/she will start getting the info which is the unixtime.

                     Log.e("MainActivity","Subscribed")